Skip to main content

 Specify number of static replicas of the model

 • Resource requests and limits (optional): You can control the amount of resources an MLOps deployment uses with resource requests and limits.
+Note that by default, the Kubernetes resource requests and limits fields are automatically populated based on the selected runtime and artifact type.

 Resource requests determine the amount of resources the deployment asks Kubernetes to provide it.
 For example, if a replica requests 256Mi of memory, Kubernetes schedules the deployment on any node that has enough memory available to satisfy the stated requirement.